dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

 If any service at any level replies with `Unauthorized` or `Forbidden` or `Fail` status then such reply is retransmitted upstream.
 At the API gateway this become translated to appropriate HTTP reply:

-- Status `Unauthorized` ->  HTTP `401 Unauthorized`.
+- RabbitMQ RPC status `Unauthorized` ->  HTTP status `401 Unauthorized`.
-- Status `Forbidden` -> HTTP `403 Forbidden`.
+- RabbitMQ RPC status `Forbidden` -> HTTP status `403 Forbidden`.
-- Status `Fail` -> HTTP `500 Internal Server Error`.
+- RabbitMQ RPC status `Fail` -> HTTP status `500 Internal Server Error`.

 After `401 Unauthorized` CLI asks for username, generates JWT and starts using it as bearer token with every new request.
 API gateway, `foo`, `bar` and `fib` retransmit token downstream over RabbitMQ.

 So you will be asked for username after your first request.
-If you start with scenarios 2-4 then API gateway will not execute any subsequent requests for your first call, because endpoints 2-4 are protected with `[Authorize]` attribute, but if you start with scenario 1, `foo` will be called and reply retransmission used.
+If you start with scenarios 2-4 then API gateway will not execute any subsequent requests for your first call, because endpoints 2-4 are protected with `[Authorize]` attribute, but if you start with scenario 1, `foo` will be called without bearer token.

 # How the code is organized?

-Below is short explanation of essential things about the code of API gateway and microservices.
+Here is short explanation of essential things about the code of API gateway and microservices.
 Real application can be built with similar approach.

+If you just want to see what distributed traces looks like go to [Scrutinizing Application Insights](#Scrutinizing-Application-Insights).

 ## API Gateway